coalton-lang/coalton/README.md

 It also contains a few example programs, such as:

 - Some [simple pedagogical programs](examples/small-coalton-programs/),
+- A [JSON parser](examples/coalton-quil) piggybacking on a native Common Lisp library.
 - An [implementation](examples/thih/) of Jones's *Typing Haskell in Haskell*, and
 - An [implementation](examples/quil-coalton/) of a simple [Quil](https://en.wikipedia.org/wiki/Quil_(instruction_set_architecture)) parser.